cyberbotics/webots-doc/guide/tutorial-5-compound-solid-and-physics-attributes-15-minutes.md

 The weights should have a radius of 0.03 m and a subdivision of 2.
 The weights can be moved at the handle extremities thanks to the `translation` field of their Transform nodes.

+%figure "Representation of the subnodes of a compound solid made of several transformed geometries."
 %chart
 graph TD
   Solid[Solid] -->|physics| Physics[Physics]